 Oxygen, discovered by Joseph Priestley, is the most important gas for human survival.
 In 1771, Priestley observed that a mouse in a sealed jar would eventually collapse.
-He placed a sprig of mint inside and the subject revived, which led him to discover that plants give off a gas that he named it as "dephlogisticated air."
+He placed a sprig of mint inside, and the subject revived, which led him to discover that plants give off a gas which he named "dephlogisticated air."
 This discovery enabled future scientist, Antoine Lavoisier to soon discover that this "dephlogisticated air" is indeed oxygen.
 It also helped future scientists to understand the importance and the working of cellular respiration and photosynthesis, both essential to life on Earth.

 The primary purpose of the respiratory system is to take in oxygen and give off carbon dioxide.
 Oxygen is necessary for cellular metabolism; it acts as the last acceptor of an electron in the electron transport chain in mitochondria.
 Without oxygen, the human body metabolizes anaerobically, an unstable stage.
 If this continues for some time, cells die.
 It becomes essential to monitor the levels of oxygen in cases of cardio-respiratory illnesses by measuring the amount of hemoglobin saturation by pulse oximetry.
 Pulse oximetry is a noninvasive means by which to monitor a person's oxygen saturation.

-During COPD or asthma exacerbations, pulse oximetry is helpful to:
+During a chronic obstructive pulmonary disease (COPD) or an asthma exacerbation, pulse oximetry is helpful to:

 Pulse oximeters have some limitations.
 They can only employ light at two wavelengths.
-Thus the devices can only distinguish between Hb and OHb.
+Thus the devices can only distinguish between hemoglobin and oxygenated hemoglobin.
 When carboxyhemoglobin and methemoglobin are also present, there are two additional wavelengths required for differentiation.
-In the presence of elevated carboxyhemoglobin level, oximetry overestimates the true saturation of oxygen as carboxyhemoglobin binds with a higher affinity than oxygen.
-In the case of carbon monoxide poisoning, the absorbance spectrum of CO is very similar to Hb, which results in a falsely high level of oxygen (overestimation of oxygen saturation).
+In the presence of elevated carboxyhemoglobin levels, pulse oximetry overestimates the true saturation of oxygen as carboxyhemoglobin binds with a higher affinity than oxygen.
+In the case of carbon monoxide poisoning, the absorbance spectrum of carbon monoxide is very similar to hemoglobin, which results in a falsely high level of oxygen (overestimation of oxygen saturation).

 Five Causes of Hypoxemia